@types

 writeFileSync('myfile.txt', '// TODO')

-APIs like Vitest are similar cases where you would use a triple slash reference.
+```APIs like Vitest are similar cases where you would use a triple slash reference.

 ts

-test ('my tests', () => {expect ('hello').toEqual ('hello')})
+tstest ('my tests', () => {expect ('hello').toEqual ('hello')})

-test ('my tests', () => {expect ('hello').toEqual ('hello')})
+tstest ('my tests', () => {expect ('hello').toEqual ('hello')})

 md